 3. Decide what you want to keep

-Be ruthless with your decision making!
+Be ruthless with your decision-making!
 Ask yourself, have I put on this shirt in the past 12-24 months?
 If you purchased it two years ago but you haven’t put it on besides trying it on in the store, the chances of you wearing it are very slim.
 It’s time to let it go, someone else will wear it.
-Sometimes just the idea of an article of clothing keeps it hanging in your closet but if you realistically need to get rid of clothing to make room, cast away those items you may never wear.
+Sometimes just the idea of an article of clothing keeps it hanging in your closet but if you really need to get rid of clothing to make room, cast away those items you may never wear.
 Some may end up in your donation pile.

 4. Upcycle gently used items

 Rather than throwing away the clothes you no longer wear, consider filling up a box and donating those items.
 We’ve partnered with the Salvation Army of Greater New York to provide our New York City customers with a way to donate gently used items through our UPCYCLE Program.
 We provide an empty box that customers often pack with clothing, toys, books, and small household goods while they are cleaning out their closets and home.
 We then deliver the donations to the Salvation Army Family Stores in New York City.